mijp1/castep-docs/docs/tutorials/Optics/Optics.md

 ![Standard dielectric plot of Si](Si_dielectric.png){width="60%"}

+This is a very neat result: it looks just like what you'd expect from the [Debye equations](https://en.wikipedia.org/wiki/Dielectric#Debye_relaxation)

 * `Si2_OPTICS_absorption.dat` : This file contains the absorption coefficient (second column) as function of energy (first column).